Commissioner of Docks and Ferries of the City of New York

+New York Harbor docks in Lower Manhattan, 1947.
+Many of these piers originated under the Department of Docks and Ferries.

 The Commissioner of Docks of New York City was the head of the Department of Docks created by the New York State Legislature's 1870 revision of the New York City Charter, which returned numerous powers to the city government that had previously been taken by the state.
 This version of the city charter was known as the "Tweed Charter", after its main advocate William M. "Boss" Tweed, who controlled much of local politics via the Tammany Hall political ring.
 At the time the charter revision passed, he was a state senator representing the Fourth District in Manhattan.